 Along with the black sand, this beach is known for its towering black basalt columns and craggy rocks sticking out of the sea.
 If it is foggy when you are there, you will love the overall mood.
 The ocean waves can get big as well, so watch out.
 Under no circumstances should you swim here!

 Overnight In Vik

 Vik is an adorable small town right next to Reynisfjara, so you will not have to travel far from your last stop.
-This idyllic town is topped with a quaint church and lupine flowers in the summer.
+This idyllic town is topped with a quaint church and there are lupine flowers if you do 5 days in Iceland in summer.
 There are plenty of places to stay in Vik.

 Day 3: Southeast National Parks And Glaciers

 Iceland has its share of amazing National Parks, and you will be exploring some today.
 You will also witness some of the icier sides of the Land of Fire and Ice.
 Strap on your hiking boots and hop back into your car!